Air quality

 Older adults and children

-• Older adults are more likely to have heart or lung disease, which can make them more susceptible to smoke.
+- Older adults are more likely to have heart or lung disease, which can make them more susceptible to smoke.
 Extra precautions should also be taken during forest fire season

 While driving

-• Keep your windows and vents closed while driving
+- Keep your windows and vents closed while driving

-• Only use air conditioning in the “recirculate” setting
+- Only use air conditioning in the “recirculate” setting

-• Check road and weather conditions, as well as Wildfire Highway Closures
+- Check road and weather conditions, as well as Wildfire Highway Closures

-While no formal provincial guideline exists, some regions consider cancelling events when outdoor PM2.5 concentrations are above 80.5 μm/m3 or the Air Quality Health Index is a Level 9 or higher.
+- While no formal provincial guideline exists, some regions consider cancelling events when:

+Installing a HEPA Filtration unit, also known as an air purifier, in your home can help prevent harmful, smoky air from entering your residence.
 Air purifiers are portable appliances that filter out tiny particulate matter (PM) - 2.5 microns and smaller.
 These ultrafine particles are the most common and dangerous component of wildfire smoke.

 Portable filtration units use small HEPA filters and plug into a standard wall outlet in your home.
 HEPA air filters work best when all windows and outside doors are closed.
+Buy a suitable air filtration unit to fit the room you'll use most frequently, such as the bedroom.

 Most units list the size of the room they can filter effectively.
 Others list a clean air delivery rate (CADR), in which case, choose a tobacco smoke CADR that covers at least two-thirds of the room’s area.
 For example, a 10’ x 12’ room (120 square feet) would require an air cleaner with a tobacco smoke CADR of at least 80.
 If you buy a portable air cleaner, follow the manufacturer’s specifications to choose the right size for the room you will use it in.

 If you have a central heating and cooling system, the filters that can provide adequate protection from wildfire smoke are the MERV 13 up to HEPA.
+Be sure to have filter replacements available.
+During prolonged smoke events, the filter's efficiency could be affected.

-The Air Quality Program brings awareness about unnecessary idling as one way to tackle greenhouse gas (GHG) emissions and improve local air quality and the health of residents in the region.
+The Air Quality Program brings awareness about unnecessary idling as one way to tackle greenhouse gas (GHG) emissions, improve local air quality and the health of residents in the region.
 The City of Kelowna is the only city in Central Okanagan with a one-minute Idling Control Bylaw, effective July 25, 2022.

 Learn more about idling by checking out this interactive story map.